tjrawrin/csgocfgr-client/README.md

 # csgocfgr-client

+***NOTE: This project is no longer being maintained.
+The project was updated near the end of 2016 with a new layout/design, code refactoring, along with updated packages/dependencies.***

+## Version

 `v0.2.0`

 ## Installation

-* `git clone git@github.com:haskly/csgocfgr-client.git` this repository
+* `git clone git@github.com:helioskel/csgocfgr_client.git` this repository
 * change into the new directory
 * `npm install`
 * `bower install`